Find out our requirements for lodging your development application and how to submit it to us.

 Once your application is ready to lodge into our system for assessment, we'll get in touch to arrange payment of fees by credit card (or invoice to existing debtor account).

-Once your Development Application has been lodged into our system we'll send an acknowledgement letter detailing your application number.
-Your proposal will then be advertised, publicly notified and queued with the relevant officer ready for assessment.
+Once your Development Application has been lodged into our system, we’ll send an acknowledgment letter detailing your application number.
+Your proposal may be advertised, publicly notified and will then be queued with the relevant officer ready for assessment.

-If you require an additional type of approval such as a Construction Certificate, Plumbing Approval, Water Connection or Crossing Permit, simply complete the relevant sections of the Development, Construction and Plumbing Application form and upload as part of your online DA or CDC application.
+If you require an additional type of approval such as a Water Connection or Crossing Permit, simply complete the relevant application form and upload as part of your online application via the NSW Planning Portal.

 If you have any questions, get in touch with our City Development Administration team on 02 6023 8111 or email email@example.com.